-Evidence has emerged that different components of sleep — sleep duration, sleep quality, circadian rhythm, and sleep disorders — can affect cancer risk.
-That said, studies on this topic are not always consistent or conclusive, which may reflect difficulties in accurately gathering data about sleep over the long term.
+Evidence has emerged that different components of sleep, including sleep duration, sleep quality, circadian rhythm, and sleep disorders, can affect cancer risk.
+That said, studies on this topic are not always consistent or conclusive, which may reflect difficulties in accurately gathering data about sleep over the long-term.

 Studies about the effect of sleep duration on cancer risk have often been conflicting.
 Differences in results may relate to how sleep data is collected, the types of cancer considered, and how other factors that can influence cancer risk are accounted for.

 Researchers have also looked at long sleep duration, usually defined as sleeping more than nine hours per night, and found potential links to cancer risk.
 This amount of sleep was found in one study to elevate the risk of colorectal cancer in older adults , especially those who were overweight or snored frequently.
-Long sleep duration has been associated with an increase in risk of primary liver cancer and breast cancer, in particular the subtype in which growth is driven by estrogen.
+Long sleep duration has been associated with an increase in risk of primary liver cancer and breast cancer .

 Sleep quality is often even more difficult to accurately measure than sleep duration, especially over the long-term, which can make it challenging to clearly determine its effects on cancer risk.

 In studies with mice, fragmented sleep triggered types of inflammation that promoted tumor growth and progression .
-In people, an observational study of over 10,000 adults over age 50 found a higher cancer risk in people who rated their sleep quality as intermediate or poor.
+For adults over age 50, researchers have found a higher cancer risk in those who rated their sleep quality as intermediate or poor.

-As with sleep duration, more research is needed to replicate and verify these results.
+As with sleep duration, more research is needed.
 Future research may help identify how specific elements of sleep quality, such as the number or length of sleep interruptions, affect the likelihood of developing particular types of cancer.

-Circadian rhythm is the body’s internal clock that spans a 24-hour day.
-It is controlled by a specific part of the brain called the suprachiasmatic nucleus (SCN), which sends signals throughout the body to optimize activity based on the time of day.
+The body’s internal clock controls 24-hour cycles known as circadian rhythms.
+A specific part of the brain called the suprachiasmatic nucleus (SCN) sends signals throughout the body to optimize activity based on the time of day.

-Light is a key driver of circadian rhythm, which is why, when not exposed to artificial light, people quickly adjust to a schedule of being awake during daylight hours and asleep when it’s dark.
+Light is a key driver of circadian rhythms.
+When not exposed to artificial light, people quickly adjust to a schedule of being awake during daylight hours and asleep when it is dark.
 In modern society, though, constant artificial light, night shifts at work, and rapid travel across time zones can cause an individual’s circadian rhythm to be misaligned with natural daylight hours.

 Working at night, known as shift work, is often a cause of circadian misalignment, and shift workers have been found to have an elevated risk of cancer .
-The International Agency for Research on Cancer (IARC) has reviewed the existing evidence and determined that shift work is “probably carcinogenic” .

 Sleep may play a role in the progression of cancer and its growth over time.
 Some of the factors related to cancer risk, such as the impact of sleep on hormones, metabolism, and inflammation, may affect cancer’s aggressiveness, but additional research is necessary to clarify this potential connection.